Jianrong-Lu/ParaSolver/README.md

 - **2025-04-22** ⌛ 📅 The code is scheduled to be released between May 16 and June 20
 - **2025-01-23** 📜 🎓 Our paper has been accepted by ICLR 2025!

-Official implementation of "ParaSolver: A Hierarchical Parallel Integral Solver for Diffusion Models" (ICLR 2025)

 ## 🌟 **Method Overview Video**